 - Situating Early American Dictionaries

-This project is about how early American lexicographers and writers responded to the divergence of the British and American dialects of English—a contentious issue in the nineteenth century that led to heated debates about national identity, education, and class.
-The site will include both an archive of annotated primary sources and interactive visualizations based on data about word usage over time on both sides of the Atlantic.
+This project centers on an open-source tool I developed for visualizing language change in relation to a particular text.
+I am using this tool in an investigation of the ways early American lexicographers and writers responded to the divergence of the American and British dialects of English—a contentious issue in the nineteenth century that led to heated debates about national identity, education, and class.

 Jeffrey Binder, English